EndPointCorp/end-point-blog/2016/06/13/postgres-migration-speedup-with-table.html.md

 ERROR:  invalid byte sequence for encoding “UTF8”: 0xf4 0xa5 0xa3 0xa5
 ```

-Looking closer at the data in the table showed that it might—just might!—be a
+Looking closer at the data in the table showed that it might—​just might!—​be a
 historical table.
 In other words, it no longer receives updates, just selects.
 We really wanted this to be true, for it meant we could dump the whole table, convert it,
 and simply load the converted table into the new database (which took only a